Wogrim/Cpp-Notes/README.md

 float types are fractional numbers
 - **float** is lower-precision
   - `float f = 5f / 3;`
-  - **f** at the end of literals for it to be treated as float instead of int
+  - 'f' at the end of literals for it to be treated as float instead of int
 - **double** is higher-precision

 incrementing and decrementing a number variable